-Students who have completed a minimum of sixty hours at Texas A&M University at Galveston and/or Texas A&M are eligible for graduation with honors.
-The grade point ratio of all college hours attempted, combined with the A&M grade point ratio, must equal that required at Texas A&M for the appropriate category of honors.
-This combined average shall not permit the student to graduate with honors higher than that to which the student would be entitled, based on the Texas A&M grade point ratio only.
+To be eligible for graduation with honors, a student seeking a baccalaureate degree must enroll in and complete a minimum of 60 semester hours preceding graduation at this institution.
+The grade point ratio of all college hours attempted including transferred hours, combined with the A&M grade point ratio, must equal that required at Texas A&M for the appropriate category of honors.
+This combined average shall not permit the student to graduate with honors higher than that to which the student would be entitled based on the Texas A&M grade point ratio only.
 Categories for honors shall be designated as follows:

-- A. For students whose degrees are conferred prior to May, 1982: - (1) Summa Cum Laude: A student may be graduated "Summa Cum Laude" with a grade point ratio of 3.750 or above. - (2) Magna Cum Laude: a student may be graduated "Magna Cum Laude" with a grade point ratio range of 3.500 through 3.749. - (3) Cum Laude: A student may be graduated "Cum Laude" with a grade point ratio range of 3.250 through 3.499. - B. For students whose degrees are conferred in May, 1982 and thereafter: - (1) Summa Cum Laude: A student may be graduated "Summa Cum Laude" with a grade point ratio of 3.900 or above. - (2) Magna Cum Laude: A student may be graduated "Magna Cum Laude" with a grade point ratio range of 3.700 through 3.899. - (3) Cum Laude: A student may be graduated "Cum Laude" with a grade point ratio range of 3.500 through 3.699.
+- 1. Summa Cum Laude: A student may be graduated "Summa Cum Laude" with a grade point ratio of 3.900 or above. - 2.
+Magna Cum Laude: A student may be graduated "Magna Cum Laude" with a grade point ratio range of 3.700 through 3.899. - 3.
+Cum Laude: A student may be graduated "Cum Laude" with a grade point ratio range of 3.500 through 3.699.